MENU

 Goal

-We're building an Atlas of Human Dignity to document stories of disability and dignity from 195 countries, aiming for completion by 2072.
+We're building an Atlas of Human Dignity to document stories of disability and dignity across cultures worldwide.
+Our vision extends through 2072.

 As seen on...